-The Chilean company Franconia Minerals, a subsidiary of Twin Metals, recently submitted a proposal to the Minnesota DNR to begin exploratory drilling for metallic minerals near the Boundary Waters Canoe Area Wilderness.
+The Minnesota Department of Natural Resources has approved a plan by Franconia Minerals, a subsidiary of Twin Metals Minnesota, to conduct exploratory drilling for metallic minerals near the Boundary Waters Canoe Area Wilderness.
 If the project moves forward, the company will gain the right to explore state and private land adjoining Birch Lake, south of Ely.
 Environmentalists and other groups oppose the plan.
 They argue it is an early step toward mining that would cause pollution and damage wilderness areas.

 Identify mineral deposits

 A subsidiary of Twin Metals Minnesota, Franconia Minerals has submitted a proposal to the Minnesota Department of Natural Resources (DNR) to conduct exploratory drilling for metallic minerals near the Boundary Waters Canoe Area Wilderness (BWCAW).
-If the proposal is approved, the plan includes drilling up to nineteen sites.
+The plan, if approved, includes exploratory drilling of up to nineteen sites.

 “The goal is to further develop our understanding of our mineral deposits in the area that we haven’t studied as extensively as some others,” said Twin Metals spokesperson Kathy Graul in an interview with MPR News.